Nutrition

 Can mint improve a dog’s digestive health?

-Small quantities of fresh spearmint or peppermint may soothe mild stomach discomfort, but excessive consumption could lead to vomiting.
+Fresh spearmint or peppermint in small amounts may help to relieve mild stomach cramps, although too much of it can cause vomiting.
 Consult a veterinarian before using herbs for therapeutic purposes.

 How much fresh mint is safe for dogs?